-On November 14, 2008, the Corporation issued \$34,105,000 of Series 2008 A the University of Rhode Island Auxiliary Enterprise Revenue Issue.
+On November 14, 2008, the Corporation issued \$34,105,000 of Series 2008 A the University of Rhode Island Auxiliary Enterprise Revenue Refunding Issue.
 These bonds were used to refund the \$33,000,000 outstanding from Series 2004 B Bonds.
 The proceeds from the issuance were deposited into the Series 2004 B Redemption Account and were used to pay principal and interest on the Series 2004 B Bonds through their redemption date, at a price of 100%.
+Payments will be made September 2026 through September 2034.
 The Corporation also issued the University of Rhode Island Auxiliary Enterprise Revenue Issue Series 2008 B, par amount of \$3,830,000 to pay expenses relating to the 2004 B swap termination.
 The refunding resulted in a difference between the reacquisition price and the net carrying amount of the old debt of \$1,105,000.
 This difference, reported in the accompanying financial statements as an increase in bonds payable and is being amortized through the year 2034.
 There was an economic gain (difference between the present value of the old and new debt service payments) of approximately \$2,617,133.
+Payment on this bond will be made September 2025.